 Intercollegiate Athletics: Evangel is in the National Association of Intercollegiate Athletics (NAIA).
 Men's and women's teams compete in basketball, cross-country, golf, track and field, & soccer.
-We also have women's volleyball & softball; and men's football & baseball.
+We also have women's volleyball & softball, and men's football & baseball.
 The Director of Athletics is Dr. Dennis McDonald.
 Follow @EU\Athletics on Twitter.

 Intramural Sports: Intramurals, open to all current EU students, offers voluntary sports competition.
-Contact Mr. Tyler Henry, Intramural Coordinator, 417-865-2815, x7287, or your Residence Hall/Commuter Sports Rep for information.
+Contact the Campus Recreation Coordinator, 417-865-2815, x7745, or your Residence Hall/Commuter Sports Rep for information.

 Leadership Program: Evangel is committed to developing leaders to positively impact this world for the cause of Christ.
-The Leadership Program (also an academic minor) is directed by Dr. Jon Spence, Center for Student Success (ZM 208).
+The Leadership Program (also an academic minor) is facilitated in the Center for Student Success (ZM 208).

-Music: Students may participate in a variety of instrumental and vocal ensembles, including Marching Band, University Band, University Chorale, Concert Orchestra, Concert Choir, Jazz Ensemble, worship teams, and other ensembles.
-Contact the Music Department or CROSSwalk office.
+Music: Students may participate in a variety of instrumental and vocal ensembles, including Marching Band, University Band, University Chorus, University Orchestra, University Chorale, Concert Orchestra, Concert Choir, Jazz Ensemble, worship teams, and other ensembles.
+Contact the Music Department.